Context

 :

-Adding required context to a bot dialog
+Adding a required context to an intent

 Later in the conversation, the bot will again ask a 'yes' or 'no' question to its user: